The Truths & Myths Behind Medical Bankruptcies

 The most recent study, conducted in 2019 by the Kaiser Family Foundation (KFF) / LA Times, uncovered some troubling statistics on medical bankruptcies by year.
 As a matter of fact, in 2019, around one in five people (19%) claimed that a collection agency had contacted someone in their household in the last 12 months due to medical bills.
 And 9% confirmed they had declared personal bankruptcy due to medical bills at some point in their lives (involving 2% who did so in the last 12 months).

-Medical bankruptcies in 2020 statistics reveal that the total US medical debt was $45 billion.
+Medical bankruptcies statistics reveal that the total US medical debt was $45 billion.
 Even though 58% of American retirees are in good health, the disturbing fact is that the average 65-year-old couple will face medical bills of about a quarter-million dollars during retirement, even with support from the national health insurance program of the US, Medicare.
 Here, the savings for retirement, such as a 401k plan, play a considerable role as a backup plan for covering otherwise unpayable medical bills and avoiding bankruptcy.

 The Disparity of the Data on Medical Bankruptcies in the US